carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ~~~
 {: .output}

-Now we can push those changes to our forked version of the repo.
-In some cases we may not have permission to push directly to the
+In some cases we may not have permission to push changes directly to the
-upstream repo or we might like our changes to be reviewed regardless
+upstream/authoritative repo or we might like our changes to be reviewed regardless
-of permissions, so we won't push directly to the upstream repository.
+of permissions, so we'll create a `pull request`.
+A `pull request` is a **request** for a member of the upstream repository to **pull**
+our changes into the upstream repository from a `fork`, allowing them to request further
+changes/improvements and make comments on the changes before doing so.
-Instead we will push the name of our new branch to the remote linked
+In order to create a `pull request`, we must push our new branch containing the
-to our fork, `origin`.
+ changes we'd like to submit to the remote linked to our fork, `origin`, on GitHub.

 ~~~
 $ git push origin addFrance